morhadad2/pokemon-analytics-dashboard/README.md

 ### Backend Features
 - **Pokemon API Integration**: Fetches data from pokeapi.co every 10 minutes using a cron job (simulate getting new data in a live env we just add 50 pokemons using this job if u want to  also for each time the bE is starting he will fetch the next 50 pokemons, if we wannt to simulate getting new data we can change the cron job for every minute or to every 2-3 minutes in backend/src/index.ts:50)
-- **Scheduled Data Fetching**: Automatically fetches next 50 Pokemon every hour using cron jobs
+- **Scheduled Data Fetching**: Automatically fetches next 50 Pokemon every 10 minutes using cron job

 ### Frontend Features
 - **Interactive Charts**: Multiple visualization types: